ysfchn/SamFetch/README.md

 ## Features

-* It doesn't collect any analytics, store cookies or have any rate-limits as it directly calls the Samsung servers.
+* It doesn't include any analytics, store cookies or have any rate-limits as it directly calls the Samsung servers without involving any 3rd party.

-* As Samsung server requests authorization before serving firmwares, it is made automatically by SamFetch itself, so you don't need any authorization or add any headers on your end.
+* As Samsung server requests authorization before serving firmwares, it is done automatically by SamFetch itself, so you don't need any authorization or add any headers on your end.

-* It doesn't pre-download the firmware and it doesn't have any background jobs/queue for downloading and decrypting the firmware, so this means the firmware file will directly stream to your browser or your download client, while decrypting the chunks.
+* It doesn't pre-download the firmware and have any background jobs/queue for downloading and decrypting the firmware, so this means the firmware file will directly stream to you, while decrypting the firmware on-the-fly.

-* SamFetch supports partial downloads _("Range" header)_ which means it supports pausing and resuming the download in your download client / browser's own downloader.
-[Note that partial downloads are not allowed when decrypting has enabled, see here.](#partial-downloads)
+* SamFetch supports partial downloads with ["Range" header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) which means it supports pausing and resuming the download.
+Note that partial downloads are not allowed when decrypting has enabled, due to some problems, [see here.](#partial-downloads)

-* You can configure your SamFetch instance such as adding CORS headers and change chunk size with environment variables.
+* You can configure your SamFetch instance with environment variables and edit allowed origin for CORS headers and chunk size.

 ## Endpoints